- About Homelessness

 Federal Policy Priorities

-The Alliance works with policymakers to advocate for increased funding for homeless programs, housing support in support services, and other legislation that will impact people experiencing homelessness and those that work with them.
+The Alliance works with policymakers to advocate for increased funding for homeless assistance programs to cover housing and supportive services, and other legislation that will impact people experiencing homelessness and those that work with them.

 Funding for Homelessness Programs

 Each year, Congress passes a budget allocating funds to federal programs, including housing and homelessness programs.
-The McKinney-Vento Homeless Assistance Grants program is the largest of these programs.
+HUD's McKinney-Vento Homeless Assistance Grants program is the federal government's largest homeless assistance program.
 McKinney-Vento funds two programs: the competitive Continuum of Care (CoC) program and the Emergency Solutions Grant (ESG) formula grant program.
+Modest congressional investments in McKinney-Vento coupled with congressional support for HUD’s work to strategically allocate these resources for maximum impact has resulted in decreases in the number of people experiencing homelessness.
+Congress must continue to invest in this effective program to continue progress and avoid reversing the trend.

-We are urging Congress to provide $2.487 billion for the Homeless Assistance Grants program within HUD in FY 2017.
-Congress also should extend the sunset date of the U.S. Interagency Council on Homelessness from 2017 to 2020 while setting its funding level at $3.6 million.
+We are urging Congress to provide $2.6 billion in FY 2018 for HUD’s Homeless Assistance Grants program.
+Congress should also prevent the U.S. Interagency Council on Homelessness (USICH) from sunsetting and continue to fund it at least at its current $3.6 million funding level.

 Funding to End Veteran Homelessness

-Two states and 27 communities have effectively ended veteran homelessness.
-We know what works.
-Congress must continue to invest in proven solutions, and communities must collaborate with VA, HUD and others to provide housing and services to homeless veterans in a systematic, targeted way.
+Two states and many communities have effectively ended veteran homelessness.
+This would not have happened without bipartisan congressional support and robust federal funding for VA, HUD, and other programs serving homeless veterans.
+Congress must continue to invest in proven solutions to end veteran homelessness.
+Communities must collaborate with VA, HUD and others to provide housing and services to homeless veterans in a systematic, targeted way.

 We are urging Congress to: